querkmachine/beeps.website/blog/2022-07-28-discovery-faq.md

 Edit (2022-07-29): Added robotkin section.
 Reworded parts for clarity.

 Edit (2022-07-30): I've been informed that 'otherkin' is not necessarily the correct term to describe my experiences, as there is no spiritual component to this identity and I don't personally hold any religious or spiritual beliefs.
 There also seem to be some debate around whether robot-identifying people can be considered otherkin at all, on the basis that a machine cannot have a soul or spirit.
 I'm not ready to wade into that argument.

+Edit (2022-09-04): I recently did an informal poll and it seems that, although some people do assume a spiritual relationship when the term 'otherkin' is used, none of the people polled consider it to be a requirement, or that the term is for exclusive use of people with such a relationship.
+Therefore, it doesn't seem like it would be controversial if I were to describe myself as being otherkin, machinekin or robotkin.

 ---